tdvortex/eris/eris-book/src/concepts/activities/instance.md

 An instance cannot block itself, but it can block other instances, refusing all incoming activities and not forwarding any outgoing activities.

-This is triggered by "Admin > Ban user" either as a message command on a post by that user, or user command in Discord.
-It can also be triggered by a POST request to "/banned" with the URL of the actor to be banned, or using the "banUser" mutation in GraphQL.
+This is triggered by the "/admin ban" slash command, the "Admin > Ban" message command, or the "Admin > Ban" user command.
+It can also be triggered by a POST request to "/api/banned" with the URL of the actor to be banned, or using the "banUser" mutation in GraphQL.

 This action requires a verified Discord admin user session.